What I Did on My Covid-19 Vacation: Chapter 5

 It was 1986.
 I’m working for the Detroit Board of Education helping adult students obtain their GED’s.
 A great job but it employed me for just nine months out of the year.
 I needed a summer job.
 And then the magic happened.
 The great singer and educator Kim Weston (see below) walked into my classroom and offered me a summer job.
 She had created a program called Festival for the Performing Arts, a unique opportunity for Detroit youth to earn money and receive professional training from the masters.

 My original job was to provide GED classes for those Festival youth who were not likely to graduate high school.
 But that position didn’t keep me busy, so I was assigned to the Drama Workshop, for which I had some experience.
 The program was expected to undertake two major productions per summer.
 For one of my summers in tenure the Drama Workshop was asked to put together a drama piece including choreography around Hugh Masekela’s song Bring Him Back Home.

 Bring Him Back Home

 Bring Back Nelson Mandela Bring him Back all to Soweto.
-I wont to see him walking down the street in South Africa – Tomorrow.
+I want to see him walking down the street in South Africa – Tomorrow.

 Bring Back Nelson Mandela.
 Bring him Back all to Soweto.
-I wont to see him walking down the street with Winnie Mandela.
+I want to see him walking down the street with Winnie Mandela.

 About Kim Weston, actress, singer, educator extraordinaire.
 It was said of Kim, she could fill a stadium with her glorious voice alone.
 Ask anybody who ever heard her rendition of Lift Every Voice.